xfnw/searpl/README.md

 this guide assumes you have shell access and are comfortable using command line tools like git.

-- make sure you have php, php-pdo, php-sqlite, wget, sqlite3 and git installed
+- make sure you have php, php-sqlite, wget, sqlite3 and git installed
 - go in your `htdocs`, `public_html` or whatever and git clone this repo
 - copy the contents of `create.sql` and paste it into the prompt